xvxx/hatter/README.md

 JavaScript in sight.

-Hatter can be used to generate static web sites or to render server side content in an old fashioned web application.
+Hatter can be used to generate static web sites or to render server side content in a good ol' fashioned web application.

-It's like a less powerful, 90s-era PHP.
-But we're talking PHP/FI, none of that Easy-Bake Oven PHP3 stuff that you could use to build actual sites.

 If you're feeling adventerous, or mad as a hatter, you can use the standalone binary to turn templates into HTML files, or include the